rollup/rollupjs.org/guide/en/02-tutorial.md

 node -e "require('./dist/main2.js')()"
 ```

-To build the same code for the browser, build for native ES modules, an AMD loader or SystemJS.
+You can build the same code for the browser, for native ES modules, an AMD loader or SystemJS.

 For example, with `-f es` for native modules: